 Switzerland before 1940

-See also : Time instruments Mechanical craft ca 1800 Jaquet-Droz and followers Patek Philippe Development of Patek Philippe
+See also : Time pieces Mechanical craft ca 1800 Jaquet-Droz and followers Patek Philippe Development of Patek Philippe

 1755-1756 Beau Fini by Liotard